Log Buffer #283, A Carnival of the Vanities for DBAs

 Aug 26, 2012 / By Fahd Mirza

-Angela Poth says that teh Oracle VM templates enbale Oracle RAC deployments up to 10 times faster than VMware vSphere.
+Angela Poth says that the Oracle VM templates enbale Oracle RAC deployments up to 10 times faster than VMware vSphere.

-Jang Vijay Singh thinks Fusion applications design patterns (i.e. ‘FUNCTIONAL’ design patterns) are one of the most important resource to become publicly available as a result of Fusion apps development.
+Jang Vijay Singh thinks Fusion applications design patterns (i.e. ‘FUNCTIONAL’ design patterns) are one of the most important resources to become publicly available as a result of Fusion apps development.

 Andy Colvin talks about Exadata Flash Write-back.

-Andy Lohan says that don’t Miss a PK in a Delete.
+Andy Lohan says: Don’t miss a PK in a delete.